Archive for March 25th, 2008

 The following was written by Mr David Jepson, Dean of the High School at St John’s Academy.

-But, then, as we were talking, we also learned that the NY police estimated that Metropolitan Laurus had died between 2.00 and 3.00 a.m.
-That’s between 11.00 p.m. and 12.00 midnight here.
+However, then, as we were talking, we also learned that the NY police estimated that Metropolitan Laurus had died between 2.00 and 3.00 AM.
+That’s between 11.00 PM and 12.00 midnight here.
 Then, everything seemed obvious.

-His Eminence Archbishop Kyrill told us that the bells had been rung by the angels.
+His Eminence Archbishop Kirill told us that the angels had rung the bells.

 Buddhist Dog Prays For Worldly Desires